 - 1. Read aloud the rubric.
-Put the children into pairs and get them to discuss what is happening in the pictures. - 2.
+Put the children into pairs and get them to number the 5 rules in Ex.
+C in order of importance.
+While they are doing this, write the 5 rules on the board. - 2.
 Get pairs to read out their list.
+Number their order next to the list of rules on the board.
 Ask pairs to explain their reasons, e.g. If you bring a bottle of cola into the swimming pool, the glass bottle might break.
 If you jump onto other swimmers, you might hurt them. - 3.
 While pairs tell the class their reasons, do not interrupt them in order to correct their English.
 However, you can help them if they are searching for a word or phrase. - D. Answers depend on the children.
 Some other possible rules: Look before diving into the pool from the high board.